HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

   <figcaption>{{ figure_link(caption="Most common `Origin-Agent-Cluster` header values", sheets_gid="1123976436", sql_file="oac_header_prevalence.sql") }}</figcaption>
 </figure>

-A boolean is [defined in the html spec](https://httpwg.org/specs/rfc8941.html#boolean) as a string starting with a question mark.
+A boolean is <a hreflang="en" href="https://httpwg.org/specs/rfc8941.html#boolean">defined in the html spec</a> as a string starting with a question mark.
 This means that values like '1' and '0' are invalid for this header.
 Luckily the use of these values is limited.
 The '?1' value is the only valid value for the `Origin-Agent-Cluster` and it's used to communicate that the developer wants to opt into the feature, all other values are ignored.
 On mobile, more than 90% of headers have the valid '?1' value.
 Unfortunately, 0.07% of header values are '1', a value that will be ignored while the developer likely wants to request the use of dedicated resources.

 #### use of `document.domain`

-By using [`document.domain`](https://developer.mozilla.org/en-US/docs/Web/API/Document/domain), a developer was able to read the domain portion of the current document, as well as set a new domain (only superdomains of the current domain are allowed), after which the browser will use the new domain as origin for the same-origin policy checks.
+By using [`document.domain`](https://developer.mozilla.org/docs/Web/API/Document/domain), a developer was able to read the domain portion of the current document, as well as set a new domain (only superdomains of the current domain are allowed), after which the browser will use the new domain as origin for the same-origin policy checks.
 However, the use of this property is now deprecated and browsers may stop supporting the property soon.

 <figure>
   <table>